ietf-wg-cellar/matroska-specification/cellar-codec/subtitles.md

 A file consists of 4 or 5 parts, declared similar to an INI file.

-The first, "[Script Info]" contains some information about the subtitle file, such as it's title, who created it, type of script and a very important one: "PlayResY".
-Be careful of this value, everything in your script (font size, positioning) is scaled by it.
+The first, "[Script Info]" contains some information about the subtitle file, such as its title, who created it, type of script and "PlayResY", which is very important, because everything in your script (font size, positioning) is scaled by it.
-Sub Station Alpha uses your desktops Y resolution to write this value, so if a friend with a large monitor and a high screen resolution gives you an edited script, you can mess everything up by saving the script in SSA with your low-cost monitor.
+Sub Station Alpha uses your desktops Y resolution to write this value, so if a friend with a large monitor and a high screen resolution gives you an edited script, you can mess everything up by saving the script in SSA with your low-resolution monitor.

 The second, "[V4 Styles]" or "[V4+ Styles]", is a list of style definitions.
 A style describes how a text will look on the screen.